-Today, I’m going to share with you my ultimate DIY brush cleaner and give you a refresher lesson on proper brush cleaning and care!
+Today I’m sharing my ultimate DIY brush cleaner and giving a refresher lesson on proper brush cleaning and care!

 If it isn’t already, washing your makeup brushes should be a permanent part of your beauty routine.
 Cleaning is so important for the quality and life of both your brushes and your skin.
 Think about it – there is so much makeup, oil, bacteria, and dirt trapped in an unclean brush, and unless you wash them, you’re rubbing it all back into your skin…um, gross.

 Bottom line: you should be washing your brushes frequently.
 Fancy brush shampoos can be too expensive for how much you should be using them, and baby shampoo does not disinfect.
 This method, however, contains all super inexpensive ingredients and supplies, most of which you probably already have in your kitchen.
 I learned this technique in oil painting class and have been using it for years :)

 My Ultimate Brush Cleaner